Rwanda - Country Commercial Guide

 Executive Summary

-Rwanda has a history of strong economic growth and a reputation for low corruption.
+Rwanda has a history of strong economic growth and a strong reputation for low corruption.
 Though Rwanda averaged high GDP growth of 7.1 percent from 2009-2019, its economy suffered from the COVID-19 pandemic.
-According to Government of Rwanda (GOR) statistics, GDP growth was 9.5 percent in 2019 before the economy went into its first recession since 1994 with a 3.4 percent GDP contraction in 2020.
-The Rwandan economy is now showing signs of recovery, as GDP grew 10.9 percent in 2021.
-Rwanda has relied on a multi-round domestic economic stimulus plan to fuel a recovery, though some worry about the effect of these policies on the country’s sovereign debt.
-In late 2020 and early 2021, the GOR took significant policy reforms intended to return the economy to growth, improve Rwanda’s competitiveness in selected strategic growth sectors, increase foreign direct investment (FDI), and attract foreign companies to operate in the newly created Kigali International Financial Centre.
+As it began an economic recovery in 2021, global shocks from Russia’s illegal invasion of Ukraine, climate change, and global supply chain disruptions sent inflation soaring to some of the highest levels in Sub-Saharan Africa and tempered the pace of recovery.
+Although some are concerned about the effects of recovery spending on the country’s sovereign debt (the debt-to-GDP ratio is around 80 percent), the IMF projects the Rwandan public debt to be sustainable given the country’s capacity to pay.
+Between 2020 and 2022, the Government of Rwanda implemented significant policy reforms intended to stimulate economic growth, improve Rwanda’s competitiveness in selected strategic growth sectors, increase foreign direct investment (FDI), and attract foreign companies to operate in the newly created Kigali International Financial Centre.

-The country presents several FDI opportunities in sectors including: manufacturing, infrastructure, energy distribution and transmission, finance, fintech, off-grid energy, agriculture and agro-processing, affordable housing, tourism services, and information and communications technology (ICT).
-Rwanda has a partnership with Qatar to construct a new greenfield international airport at Bugesera, just outside of Kigali (estimated completion in 2025 or 2026).
-This project has already generated significant opportunities for foreign investment and will continue to do so as related projects (roads, hotels, logistics, etc.) come online.
+Rwanda presents several FDI opportunities in sectors including manufacturing, infrastructure, energy distribution and transmission, financial services, fintech, off-grid energy, health services; education, electric vehicles, agriculture and agro-processing, tourism, services, mining, and information and communications technology (ICT).
+Rwanda has a partnership with the State of Qatar to construct a new greenfield international airport at Bugesera, just outside of Kigali (estimated completion in 2026-2028).
+This project already generated significant opportunities for foreign investment and will continue to do so as related projects (roads, hotels, logistics, etc.) come online.

 The Rwandan Investment Code calls for equal treatment for both foreigners and nationals in certain operations, free transfer of funds, and compensation in cases of expropriation.
-Some investors have voiced concerns that a new land law passed in 2021 may run counter to some of the provisions in the Investment Code and similar provisions in the 2008 U.S.-Rwanda Bilateral Investment Treaty (BIT).
+Some investors voiced concerns a 2021 land law may run counter to some of the provisions in the Investment Code and similar provisions in the 2008 U.S.-Rwanda Bilateral Investment Treaty (BIT).

 To access the ICS, visit the U.S. Department of State Investment Climate Statements website.